halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 ```

 ## Mutual information analysis and feature selection
-Mutual information (MI) analysis in notebook xxx uses sklearn for selecting the most relevant features for each metric (quality and performance), having MI scores higher than 0.99 with at least one sampling algorithm.
+Mutual information (MI) analysis in notebook *samplings_analysis_MI.ipynb* uses sklearn for selecting the most relevant features for each metric (quality and performance), having MI scores higher than 0.99 with at least one sampling algorithm.
 Concatenation of these features with sampling features (12 dimensional 1-hot vector for sampling algorithm, 3 dimensions for 1-hot vector of algorithm type and 1 dimention for rate) constitutes the input feature vector for ML models.